-Urodynamic investigation is necessary to detect and specify lower urinary tract (dys-) function and same session repeat measurement is crucial in clinical decision making.
+Perform a urodynamic investigation to detect and specify lower urinary tract (dys-)function, use same session repeat measurement as it is crucial in clinical decision making.

-Video-urodynamics is the gold standard for invasive urodynamics in neuro-urological patients.
-If this is not available, then a filling cystometry continuing into a pressure flow study should be performed.
+Use video-urodynamics for invasive urodynamics in neuro-urological patients.
+If this is not available, then perform a filling cystometry continuing into a pressure flow study.

-A physiological filling rate and body-warm saline should be used.
+Use a physiological filling rate and body-warm saline.

 In many patients with neuro-urological disorders, the UUT is at risk, particularly in patients who develop high detrusor pressure during the filling phase.
 Although effective treatment can reduce this risk, there is still a relatively high incidence of renal morbidity .
-Patients with SCI or spina bifida have a substantially higher risk of developing renal failure compared with patients with slowly progressive non-traumatic neurological disorders, such as multiple sclerosis and Parkinson’s disease .
+Patients with SCI or SB have a substantially higher risk of developing renal failure compared with patients with slowly progressive non-traumatic neurological disorders, such as MS and Parkinson’s disease (PD) .

-Caregivers must be informed of this condition and instructed to watch carefully for any signs or symptoms of a possible deterioration in the patient’s renal function.
-There are no high level evidence publications available which show the optimal management to preserve renal function .
+Caregivers must be informed of this risk and instructed to watch carefully for any signs or symptoms of a possible deterioration in the patient’s renal function.
+There are no high level evidence publications available which show the optimal management to preserve renal function in these patients .

 - protection of the UUT;

 - achievement (or maintenance) of urinary continence;

 - improvement of the patient’s QoL.